Things to Do on Mackinac Island: The Ultimate Pure Michigan Guide

 2. Learn the Legends and Lore

 When you're on an island where life began—at least according to Native American lore—you know the stories and legends will be worthy of the hearing.
 As one example, the Anishinaabe-Ojibwe tradition teaches that Arch Rock, a dramatic limestone landmark that stretches 150 feet above the water, is where the Great Creator blew the breath of life into the newly formed earth.
 Island resident’s gossip is fascinating too.
 You'll hear stories both ancient and recent, with a few ghost tales tossed in, on a Mackinac Island Legends and Lore Trek with long-time local Mary Patay.
 Be ready head inland on foot to enjoy the solitude of Mackinac Island State Park, perhaps to tour Arch Rock, Sugar Loaf, Fort Holmes and more.
-There are group and individual treks, arranged by contacting: [email protected]
+There are group and individual treks, arranged by contacting: [email protected].

 3. Bike the Island

 The eight-mile bike ride around the island is a one-of-a-kind experience and not just because your trek is on the state's only official highway that doesn't allow cars.
 Rent a single or tandem from one of the many Mackinac Island outfitters, or bring your own, and then head around the circle tour that hugs the rocky shoreline.
 There are plenty of inner island trails for fat tire enthusiasts, too.
-Mackinac Wheels (and others) guide weekly group rides through the interior, or grab a map and go it alone.4.
-Explore by Kayak
+Mackinac Wheels (and others) guide weekly group rides through the interior, or grab a map and go it alone.

 Outfitter Great Turtle Kayak Tours hasn't been on the island long, but it didn't take long for the public to catch on to the beauty of paddling toward the morning sunrise or going out in late evening to catch the sun sinking behind the Mackinac Bridge.
-Knowledgeable guides also cover history in geology in their casual narration and also point out the boulders below the surface as you pass famed rock sculptures above.5.
-Sample Afternoon Tea (or anything!) at the Grand Hotel
+Knowledgeable guides also cover history in geology in their casual narration and also point out the boulders below the surface as you pass famed rock sculptures above.

 Like everything at the circa-1887 Grand Hotel, afternoon tea is steeped in tradition.
 In the 1840s, an elegant tea was a popular way to break up the day and provide a snack between lunch and dinner.
 Today, it's a way for those not staying overnight at the storied hotel to indulge in a taste of its luxury.
 The century-old tradition includes tea, sherry, Champagne, finger sandwiches, scones and more with live harp music as the backdrop.
 Book the lunch buffet to experience the grand dining room, or stay the night and wake to the unusual alarm clock of the clip-clop of horse hooves.
 Popular packages are themed around activities like ballroom dancing and the movie “Somewhere in Time,” which was filmed in large part at the hotel.